2020PB/police-brutality/reports/Oregon.md

 * https://clips.twitch.tv/NimbleGrossTildeSeemsGood

-### Police tear gas protestors in residential area | July 13th
+### Police tear gas protesters in residential area | July 13th

 Around 12:30 AM PST, police arrive and declare a riot, giving a dispersal order.
-Police then fire a considerable amount of tear gas at protestors milling about.
-Protestors were allegedly gathered in a residential area, where bystanders could easily have been caught in the gas.
+Police then fire a considerable amount of tear gas at protesters milling about.
+Protesters were allegedly gathered in a residential area, where bystanders could easily have been caught in the gas.

 tags: tear-gas, protester